XRPLF/xrpl-dev-portal/content/infrastructure/installation/install-rippled-on-ubuntu.md

 9. Optional: configure core dumps

-    By default Ubuntu is not configured to produce core files useful for debuggin crashes.
+    By default Ubuntu is not configured to produce core files useful for debugging crashes.
     First run:

             ulimit -c unlimited

     Now run `sudo systemctl edit rippled`.
-An editor will open and add
+The default editor should open and add

         [Service]
         LimitCORE=infinity